Bryan De La Cruz Player Props: Marlins vs. Blue Jays

-On Tuesday, Bryan De La Cruz (.182 slugging percentage in past 10 games, with no homers) and the Miami Marlins face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 6:40 PM ET.
+On Wednesday, Bryan De La Cruz (.191 on-base percentage in past 10 games, 133 points below season-long percentage) and the Miami Marlins play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 12:10 PM ET.

-In his last game, he had two hits (going 2-for-5 with an RBI) against the Blue Jays.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Blue Jays.

 Bryan De La Cruz Game Info & Props vs. the Blue Jays